 - Most plastic containers can be reused for several years, but they need to be sanitized.

-We clean ours by submersing them in bleach water at the beginning of the season.
+We clean ours by submerging them in bleach water at the beginning of the season.

-If you are looking for a bleach alternative, try the environmentally friendly bleach alternatives that use hydrogen peroxide as their active ingredient.
+If you are looking for a bleach alternative, try the environmentally friendly options that use hydrogen peroxide as their active ingredient.

 Fungal and mold infections are the most common infection from dirty containers.
 If infection occurs you will notice a fuzzy growth on the top of the planting medium.